Topological insulators and K-theory: Introduction

-Time reversal invariant topological insulators can be characterized by a $\mathbb{Z}_2$-valued topological invariant originally derived from quantum field theory \cite{KM05, QHZ08}, which basically counts the parity of Majorana zero modes.
-Majorana zero modes \cite{DFN15} are quasiparticle excitations bound to a defect at zero energy.
-Two Majorana zero modes can couple together and behave as an effective composite boson.
-For example, Dirac cones are Majorana zero modes in three dimensional (3d) time reversal invariant systems, and the presence of an unpaired Dirac cone is the characteristic of a 3d non-trivial topological insulator.
-We have to point out that Majorana zero modes should not be confused with Majorana spinors.
-Majorana spinors have been understood by the representation theory of Clifford algebras and the geometry of spinors (i.e., spin geometry) \cite{LM90}.
-In contrast, the concept of Majorana zero modes is new in mathematical physics, and they have a different representation theory and geometry compared to Majorana spinors.
+Topological insulators can be characterized by a $\mathbb{Z}_2$-valued topological invariant due to the time reversal symmetry.
+The main task of this work is to understand the topological $\mathbb{Z}_2$ invariant in the framework of index theory and K-theory.
+We introduce the notion of generalized Majorana zero modes and show that one interpretation of the $\mathbb{Z}_2$ invariant is given by the parity of these generalized Majorana zero modes.
+The generalized Majorana zero modes are similar to those found in Bogoliubov--de Gennes (BdG) topological superconductors with particle-hole symmetry.
+We will drop the word ``generalized'' in generalized Majorana zero modes from now on.
+Our definition of Majorana zero modes generalizes that of Majorana fermions in physics \cite{W09}, but they are related by generalizing the self-adjointness condition (or the real condition).
+Physically, Majorana zero modes \cite{DFN15} are quasi-particle excitations bound to a defect at zero energy.
+Two fermionic Majorana zero modes tend to couple together and behave as an effective composite boson.
+For example, Dirac cones are Majorana zero modes in three-dimensional (3d) time reversal invariant fermionic systems, and the presence of an unpaired Dirac cone is the characteristic of a 3d non-trivial topological insulator.
+We have to point out that Majorana zero modes should not be confused with Majorana fermions.
+Majorana fermions have been understood by the spin representations and spin geometry \cite{LM90}.
+Majorana zero modes have a new geometry beyond spin geometry compared to Majorana fermions.
+The study of topological insulators is basically to understand the topology of time reversal symmetry and the geometry of Majorana zero modes.

+The topological $\mathbb{Z}_2$ invariant is a parity anomaly in quantum field theory, as a global anomaly, in general it is difficult to compute.
+The idea is to translate the parity anomaly into a gauge anomaly, and consider a relevant index problem.
+We will explain that the topological $\mathbb{Z}_2$ invariant can be simply understood via a mod 2 index theorem resolving the gauge anomaly.
+More precisely, the mod 2 index theorem can be spelled out as (1) that the analytical $\mathbb{Z}_2$ index of the effective Hamiltonian counts the parity of Majorana zero modes and (2) that the odd topological index (or its variation) gives a local formula to compute the analytical index.
+In a modern language, the mod 2 index theorem can be reformulated as the index pairing between $KR$-homology and $KR$-theory, which will be useful for further generalizations in noncommutative geometry.